 Skiiers and snowboarders flock to Japan for the famed ski fields each winter but even the northern reaches of this island country come alive in the summer.
 The countryside explodes with flowers, the cities are full of people staying out late to sip cold beer and catch-up with friends and the remote, southern islands come into their own as a beach destination.
 These are just a few of the summer highs you can experience in Japan in the heat.

 Marvel at the fireworks

 In Japan, summer means fireworks.
 No matter which city you’re in, you’re likely to see the sky sparkle for at least a few nights of your trip.
-Key celebrations include the six-thousand firework Yokohama International Fireworks display in July, the Tokyo Bay Grand Fireworks Festival at the Harumi Futo Pier in August and the Omagari Fireworks Festival, the latter set to attract almost 800,000 spectators in August 2019.
+Key celebrations include the six-thousand firework Yokohama International Fireworks display in July, the Tokyo Bay Grand Fireworks Festival at the Harumi Futo Pier in August and the Omagari Fireworks Festival.

 For the entire month of July, Kyoto is all about the Gion Festival.
 Its origins more than a millennia ago were about appeasing the gods and while there is a still a religious element to today’s celebrations, it’s also a chance for neighbours to get together in a giant street party.

 Get your moves ready – in summer, the streets come alive with these traditional dance festivals.
 As well as being a joyous celebration, the celebrations are also intended to welcome the spirits of ancestors into the home.
 Over three days, people lay lanterns at the graves of their festivals and get together to learn and perform the dances.